MakerCorn/raft-toolkit/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/licenses/MIT) file or the OSI page for full terms.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).